BrianSturgis/JanWeek6Project/README.md

 ## Detailed Description
 MAKE SURE TO READ INSTRUCTIONS REGARDING PROTECTING YOUR API KEY BELOW!

 This is an currency exchange application that will take in a amount in U.S dollars and convert it into a foriegn currency.
 It is a fully functioning calculator as well.

 To come to this solution the application will use "exchange rate API" and javascript to provide solutions.
+SEE INSTRUCTIONS FOR USAGE BELOW.

 ## KNOWN BUGS
 - does not work well with chrome DARK MODE extension.
+DARK MODE BUTTON NOT WORKING.
 - limited responsiveness.
 - The app needs a refresh button located on the UI.
 User must use browsers refresh to reset UI fully but is not needed to use app over an over.